-A record of every pupil's academic performance will be kept using GL data and teacher assessment.
-Meetings with the Head of Assessment will enable progress to be tracked and information made available to teachers.
+A record of every pupil's academic performance will be kept using GL Assessment standardised data and teacher assessment.
+Meetings with the lead for assessment further enables progress to be tracked and information made available to teachers.

-At the beginning of every academic year baseline ability is assessed through formative assessment and, in Year 3 - Year 6, cognitive abilities testing provides an indication of potential together with the cohort tracker (with information from the previous year.
-This tracker contains a list of the non-hierarchical outcomes (key assessment statements from the National Curriculum) that each child has achieved.
+At the beginning of every academic year baseline ability is assessed through formative assessment and, in Year 3 - Year 6, cognitive abilities testing (CAT4) provides an indication of potential together with the cohort tracker (with information from the previous year).
+Tracking of key assessment statements from the National Curriculum that each child has achieved ensures that, as a minimum, pupils cover National Curriculum objectives.
 These are the objectives that a child must learn to be ready to access the next year of study.
 This tracker equips teachers and leaders with an immediate overview of what the child has and has not learnt.

 For new pupils that start within the academic year, on entry assessments and previous school records provide a baseline.
-The teacher quickly establishes what point these children have reached in their learning.
+The teacher quickly establishes what point these children have reached in their learning and supports their progress from their starting point.